lineezeng/grnn_retrieve_SM_from_SAR/README.md

 ‘tenfold_regr_rf.m’ and ‘tenfold_regr.m’ are the traditional regression function using or not using roughness effect.

 ‘raw data2020.xlsx’ in the all m files consist of No. series, latitude, longitude, root-mean-square height (S), correlation length (L), hh-polarization backscattering coefficient, hh-polarization backscattering coefficient, hv-polarization backscattering coefficient, vh-polarization backscattering coefficient (from the left to the right).
-Please use the supplementary table S1 to get the ‘raw data2020.xlsx’.
+It is also ably to use the supplementary table S1 to get the ‘raw data2020.xlsx’.